-In terms of graft harvesting, the technique of hair plugs excises strips of skin from the scalp that tend to be 20 to 30 cm in length.
-The wound is stitched and heals into a visible scar.
+In terms of graft harvesting, the technique of hair plugs excises strips of skin from the scalp.
+These strips tend to be 20 to 30 cm in length.
+And then surgeons have to stitch up the wound and it heals into a visible scar.

 When it comes to FUT hair transplants, the graft harvesting phase mimics hair plugs.
-Both techniques require the excision of a strip of scalp to extract follicular units.
+Both techniques need the excision of a strip of scalp to extract follicular units.

 The effects of skin excising have adverse consequences.
-For instance, nerve damage that could be perpetual or temporary, a visible scar, and long recovery periods.
+For instance, nerve damage that could be permanent or temporary.
+Also a visible scar and long recovery periods.

-FUE hair transplants eliminate the invasive aspect in the phase of graft extraction.
-Therefore, the process becomes significantly less inconvenient and more efficient.
-In lieu of excising strips of skin from the scalp, the surgeons individually extract the grafts.
+FUE hair transplants drops the invasive aspect in the phase of graft extraction.
+Thus, the process becomes much less inconvenient and more efficient.
+Instead of excising strips of skin from the scalp, surgeons extract the grafts one by one.

 The selective harvesting of grafts creates minuscule scars around the follicular units.
-And the punch isolating the follicles creates incisions around the target tissue.
 Since it is microscopic in dimensions, the scars are invisible.